 Now that you are starting to get familiar with the VHDL language, it is time to dive deeper into some of the concepts that are unique to hardware description languages.

-You will learn how a bit, the value which can be carried by a single wire, can be represented in VHDL.
+You will learn how a bit, the value that can be carried by a single wire, can be represented in VHDL.
 You will also see that while VHDL has variables, like any other programming language, signals are actually the preferred storage unit in digital design.

 After this section, you will know the difference between a signal and a variable.
 You will also have touched on the subject of inter-process communication by using signals and sensitivity lists.